FranciscoAmaro24/stm32_io_rust/README.md

 # Stm32_io_rust
-Small biolerplate for an stm32h7xx nucleo for io from rx and tx and rtt.
+Small biolerplate for an stm32h7xx nucleo for io between UART and RTT channels, (rx/tx and rtt).

 This code should run on any stm32h7xx nucleo.
 I did not test for other boards.